This post may contain affiliate links. Please see our disclosure policy.

 Always Do A Patch Test

 You should always do a small patch test on your skin before using any bath and body product.
-Calendula is related to ragweed, so there is a rare chance it could cause irritation to sensitive skin
+Rub a little bit into your inner arm and watch for adverse reactions before further use.

 Have Fun With This One